thiagogomesverissimo/ansible-dev-environment/README.md

     cd roles
     git clone YOUR-ROLE

-Edit the playbook to fit your needs and be happy:
+Edit the playbook.yml to fit your needs and be happy:

     ansible-playbook playbook.yml